samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ![sudo -l](/assets/images/writeups/LinkVortex-HTB/11.png)

-Let's first read the `clean_symlink.sh` file to understand what does the script do.
+I first read the `clean_symlink.sh` file to understand what the script does.

 The script is designed to check if a file (passed as an argument) is a symbolic link pointing to a PNG file.
 If it is, it checks the target of the symbolic link and decides whether to remove it or quarantine it.
 Specifically, if the symbolic link points to sensitive files or directories (like `/etc` or `/root`), it removes the link.
 Otherwise, it quarantines the link in a designated directory (/var/quarantined).
-It may also print the content of the quarantined file if the `CHECK_CONTENT` variable is set to true.
+It may also print the content of the quarantined file if the `CHECK_CONTENT` variable is set to `true`.

 ![clean_symlink.sh](/assets/images/writeups/LinkVortex-HTB/12.png)

-Let's create two symlinks using `ln`. `ln` command in Linux is used to create links to files and directories.
-According to script if `CHECK_CONTENT` is set to `true` then only content of quarantined file will be printed.
+I created two symlinks using the `ln` command.
+The `ln` command in Linux is used to create links to files and directories.
+According to the script, the content of the quarantined file was only printed if the `CHECK_CONTENT` variable was set to `true`.

 ```bash
 export CHECK_CONTENT=true
 ```

-By collecting all the information, I will be creating two symlink.
+After collecting all the information, I created two symlinks.

 ```bash
 touch link1.png